asis2016/bootstrap-5-admin-template/README.md

-# Bootstrap 5 admin template
+# adminAM - Bootstrap 5 admin template

-This project titled as "Bootstrap 5 admin template" is an open source admin template created by www.amaharjan.de.
+This project titled as `adminAM` is an open source admin template created by www.amaharjan.de.

 Initially started as a hobby project for a Django admin template.
 However, it has evolved to serve as an admin template for any customized web applications.